AriFordsham/GHCWiki/Core-interface-section.md

 At least: the post-desugar but pre-optimization Core for every binding in the module.

 In particular, we must not do any cross-module inlining, as the inlined unfolding will have been optimized (this is particularly important since that may violate "Platform-agnostic Core").
-Intra-module inlining is probably fine but it might be safest to just not do anything.
+Moreover, this can affect "Completeness", as declarations can be removed or split up.

 Possibly we should add more than this.
 If we added essentially the entire `ModGuts`, then we could support *resumable* compilation.
 We might also need to preserve some `DynFlags`, or require them to be passed identically again.